 For example: Laird Superfood.

-This plant-based nutritional brand was started by champion surfer Laird Hamilton, and it’s landed $51M in funding since 2015.
+This plant-based nutritional brand was started by champion surfer Laird Hamilton, and it’s landed $51 million in funding since 2015.

 Its focus?
 High-performance vegan athletes.

 Any given strict diet can be the perfect initial market for a DTC food business.